Tarun Pamneja MBACP UKCP MBPsS

 13 Charterhouse Square

-Are depression, fear, anxiety, panic, relationship issues or addictions troubling you?
+Do depression, fear, anxiety, panic, addictions or relationship problems trouble you?

 You may be looking at psychotherapy because you: